ap467/mesonet-api-v2-docs/metadata.md

 * `complete` (0, 1), Indicates if the complete metadata for the station will be returned.
 By default only the most common metadata values are returned.
 * `sensorvars` (0, 1), Indicates if the stations sensor information will be returned.
 If true, then the response will contain a complete list of all the sensors the station has ever owned, regardless if they are currently active.
 Each sensor element contains a `PERIOD_OF_RECORD` value that describes the period of the sensor being active.
-* `obrange` (start, start,end), Defines the start and end time of the request with the form of **YYYYMMDDhhmm**.
-Where _YYYY_ is year, _MM_ is month, _DD_ is day, _hh_ is hour, and _mm_ is minutes.
+* `obrange` (start, start,end), Defines the start and end time of the request with the form of **YYYYMMDD**.
+Where _YYYY_ is year, _MM_ is month, _DD_ is day.
 The start parameter must be used with the end parameter.
-For example: `obrange=201306011800,201306021215`.
+For example: `obrange=20130601,20130602`.
 If no end is provided the response will contain all the stations returned from the start until the current time.

 **Response Format Parameters**